amazon-archives/data-pipeline-samples/samples/RDStoS3/README.md

 ## Overview

-This sample shows how to build a pipeline that outputs a mysql table from a RDS database to an S3 bucket.
+This sample shows how to build a pipeline that outputs a MySQL table in csv format from a RDS database to an S3 bucket.

 The project provides scripts for setting up the resources for the pipeline, installing the [data set](http://aws.amazon.com/datasets/6468931156960467), and destroying the resources.
 The project also provides the [pipeline definition file](http://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-writing-pipeline-definition.html) which is used to create the pipeline and the AWS CLI commands for creating and executing the pipeline.
 See the instructions below to get started.